 males in the 20th century.
 Its liberal and mainline wings are now starting

-to reverse its stance on special privileges for heterosexuals.
+to reverse its stance on equal rights for the Lesbian, Gay, Bisexual, Transgender (LGBT) community.
 I have no

 doubt but that this process will continue.

 Take God for example.
 If